 ISEP deadlines are early!
 See our deadlines page for more information!

 For both program types, you pay regular NAU tuition directly to NAU.
 Most scholarships apply to exchanges and this is the only type of program on which you can use your tuition waivers and NAU scholarships (including but not limited to: AIMS, Dean’s, President’s, EARP).
 You will earn direct NAU credit and your grades from abroad will count towards your GPA.

 Faculty-led programs are run by NAU faculty for NAU students.
 While learning is done in classrooms abroad, NAU faculty often organize excursions that allow students to contextualize information discussed in the classroom.

 Typically short - 1 to 4 weeks in summer, winter break, or spring break

-Students pay a program fee to NAU that covers specified program costs.
+Pay a comprehensive program fee to NAU

 Loans, grants, and some non-NAU scholarships can be applied to provider programs.
 Tuition waivers and NAU scholarships (including but not limited to: AIMS, Dean’s, President’s, EARP) cannot be used on these programs.